 In 2015 Jason landed a big long term contract and replaced the Carolla with a $60,000 Porsche Boxter.
 He drove about the same number of business miles as in 2014.
 Come tax time, Jason, using tax prep software entered his car expense info, including gas, maintenance and depreciation expense.

-Jason’s Turbotax program calculated his new vehicle deduction both wats.
+Jason’s Turbotax program calculated his new vehicle deduction both ways.
 Using the Standard Mileage method Jason got $1250 as a deduction.
 But under the Actual Expense method, the tax program showed that Jason gets a tax deduction of almost $10,000!

 Question: Can Jason legally switch from the Mileage method to the Actual Expense method in year 2?